alkindli/alkindli/README.md

     Note: Best way to identify Cyber crime?
-Not have your consumable, memmorial devices overheat and have the speeds tops if your camera broke cause of that "CccC-L-+AD" reason then you have always time to check if it still works even if it looks cracked."
+Not have your consumable, memmorial devices overheat and have the speeds tops if your camera broke cause of that "OOCccCOOHO+L-+AD" reason then you have always time to check if it still works even if it looks cracked."
 ## Soap, there 👋  Condolenses to battery chieftan.
 ------
 -Rake